M1 (İzmir Metro): Trains

-The M1 opened in 2000 with 45 wagons.
-In 2011, the wagon number was increased to 77 with 8 train sets from China consisting of 32 wagons.
+The M1 opened in 2000 with 45 wagons built by Adtranz (later Bombardier Transportation).
+In 2011, the wagon number was increased to 77 with 8 train sets built by the Chinese CSR Zhuzhou (now CRRC Zhuzhou) consisting of 32 wagons.
 10 more wagons were added in 2015, increasing the number to 87.
-19 train sets consisting of 95 wagons were delivered in 2017, increasing the total to 182.
+19 train sets consisting of 95 wagons built by CRRC Tangshan were delivered in 2017, increasing the total to 182.
 Each train set consisted of three wagons at first; however, this number increased to four, then five.
 The trains work at an average of 40 km/h and are stored in Halkapınar Maintenance Facility.

 Accidents

 In 2015, the escalators at Üçyol station broke down, resulting with 14 injuries.

 In 2016, a train collided with a container that fell onto the rails near Bölge station, injuring 10 people.
 The train tilted over as a result of the collision.

 In 2019, a construction worker died after his arm was crushed during the construction in Narlıdere.

 In 2023, a train parted and a few cars of it derailed as a result of a switch throwing while the vehicle was passing over it.